 - Some parts of the trail system are paved, but steep sections and uneven walkways prevent it from being universally accessible.

 - Overgrown vegetation has obscured views of the fall, and people trying to get an up-close look have to share the single unobstructed viewing area with crowds of other visitors.

 With major support from our donors, the project to restore Bridalveil Fall is enhancing the visitor experience and protecting surrounding habitat, based on a design informed by a public process and a shared vision for the area.
 Planned improvements include a redesigned, more efficient parking area, accessible pathways and viewpoints, new signs to help visitors navigate and learn about the area, and more.

 Watch the video to learn more:

 The project to restore the area around Bridalveil Fall officially broke ground in 2018, and trail work began in 2019.
-To facilitate continued restoration work, the Bridalveil area will be temporarily closed to visitors in summer 2020.
+To facilitate continued restoration work, the Bridalveil area is temporarily closed to visitors.

 Improvements to the trail system, including a new raised boardwalk and viewing platforms, will provide visitors with safe access to stunning views of the fall while reducing pedestrian congestion.
 When complete, the restructured loop trail will link the parking area, a historic carriage road and vista points, enabling people to enjoy the beauty of the iconic feature in an easy-to-navigate, uncrowded setting.